bentoml/BentoML/docs/source/integrations/mlflow.rst

 .. note::

-    To enable adaptive batching in a MLflow Runner, make sure to set ``signatures={'predict': {'batchable': True}}`` when importing the model:
+    To use adaptive batching with a MLflow Runner, make sure to set ``signatures={'predict': {'batchable': True}}`` when importing the model:

     .. code-block:: python